SOLO BACKPACKING TRAVEL HANDBOOK

 To go to Ecuador from Colombia, You can either take a plane to Esmeraldas or Quito, or cross the border by bus.
 The journey from Popayan to Esmeraldas by bus takes about 16 hours.

 I stayed over a month in Mompiche, one of my favourite towns in South America.
-I was a receptionist for a beautiful surf house right next to world-class waves.
+I volunteered as a receptionist for a beautiful surf house right next to world-class waves.
 Mompiche is unique, but I’ll let you see for yourself :)

 Shot by @judithodm